The Best Drives Near Santa Fe - SantaFe.com

 Turquoise Trail National Scenic Byway

-For those in search of creepy history, the ghost towns that lie along the Turquoise Trail byway are perfect for you.
+For those in search of Old West history, the ghost towns that lie along the Turquoise Trail byway are perfect for you.
 Cerrillos is an example of life in New Mexico years ago.
-Once bustling with activity, the 21 saloons, 5 brothels, and 4 hotels are now perfect symbols for what adventures awaited those in the time of the cowboy.
+Once bustling with activity, the 21 saloons, five brothels, and four hotels are now perfect symbols for what adventures awaited those in the time of the cowboy.
 But the town is creeping back!
-Ranging from fun at the trading post, a petting zoo, and, at Cerrillos station, a spa and wellness center.
+Activities range from fun at the trading post, a petting zoo, and Cerrillos station!

 Santa Fe National Scenic Byway